State #42: Kansas

 Pack- Pick was in a section of SCHEELS which is a sports/sporting goods store.
 The volunteers were so awesome and they told me about the race and the 10th year anniversary of the race.
 RWTC half marathon is known for having the best food spread.

 Of course it rained.
 The race started at 7:30am.
 I made sure to arrive by 6:30am.
 There were so many cars driving to the race that I knew I was heading in the right direction.
 Some of the roads were blocked off and police officers directing traffic to get to the starting line.
 My one worry was driving and parking on the grass.
 I just hoped I would be able to get out.
 And of course leaving I got stuck in mud but several young men helped to push my car out of the mud.

 These folks love their cow theme.
 Cows everywhere.
 I loved seeing the big ass cow on the grain silo.
 Everyone was super friendly and helpful with where to go and what to do.

 The race was delayed for 15 minutes because people were still coming because traffic was backed up.

 I was happy to see some sole sistas who ran the race.
 I also saw Black Men Run members too.
 Out of 1,000 people there were at least 10 African-Americans.
 It was good to see other and other non-white folks running.
 My last race, South Dakota, wasn’t as diverse.

 Everyone I talked with told me the course was flat and I would be able to PR.
-To that I saw, what the heck is your definition of flat.
-The course besides being wet was hilly and hilly and hilly.
-It was an up and down of “ flat hills “.
+To what I saw I have to say “what the heck is your definition of flat?”.
+The course, besides being wet, was hilly and hilly and hilly.
+It was an up and down of “flat hills.”

-The “ cow” is known to have the best post race spread.
-Holy yes, it was “ off the chains” amazing.
+The “cow” is known to have the best post race spread.
+Holy yes, it was “off the chains” amazing.
 I just kept walking around because I didn’t know what to do, what to eat first.
-Everything you can possibly image was there and for people with all different kinds of food prefaces.
+Everything you can possibly image was there and for people with all different kinds of food preferences.